-Pharmacy has evolved considerably since its days in Washington state in the nineteenth century.
+Pharmacy in the state of Washington has evolved considerably since its early days in the nineteenth century.
 From small community pharmacies that sold pharmacist-compounded prescriptions derived primarily from plants, today’s (2010) pharmacies are far more sophisticated operations that not only provide a wider array of prescriptions (now manufactured primarily by large pharmaceutical companies), but also offer a range of clinical care options directly to their customers.

 Washington’s First Pharmacies